 Elective Subjects Examples of Planning/Activities for Implementing Applied Learning Economics (Personal, Social and Humanities Education) This Economics curriculum blends well with courses which prepare students with practical skills for employment in the service sector.
 Students taking Applied Learning courses together with Economics in Secondary 4 - Secondary 6 are adequately prepared for this pathway.
 Alternative avenues such as sub-degree programmes and qualifications offered by professional institutions in their respective fields also exist.
-Biology (Science Education) Secondary 4 Exploring different inclinations Secondary 5 and /or Chemistry Foundation topics of the compulsory part inclinations Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 Secondary 6 (Chemistry Foundation topics of the compulsory part inclinations) Option 2 Biology compulsory part & elective part areas of interest Chemistry and/or Physics Option 2 Biology compulsory part & elective part to the compulsory part with the compulsory part areas of interest to the compulsory part to the compulsory part with the compulsory part to the compulsory par Business, Accounting and Financial Studies (Technology Education) In the Business, Accounting and Financial Studies curriculum, the compulsory part provides students with essential business knowledge and concepts, preparing them to further their studies through the elective part or Applied Learning courses.
+Biology (Science Education) Secondary 4 Exploring different inclinations Biology Foundation topics of the compulsory part and /or Physics Foundation topics of the compulsory part and /or Other elective subject(s) Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 Image: Chemistry foundation topics of the compulsory part Option 2 Option 3 Biology compulsory part Biology compulsory part Option 2 Biology compulsory part Option 4 Combined science (Physics, Chemistry) Combined Science (Physics, Chemistry) Biology compulsory part & elective part + chemistry OR Business, Accounting and Financial Studies (Technology Education) In the Business, Accounting and Financial Studies curriculum, the compulsory part provides students with essential business knowledge and concepts, preparing them to further their studies through the elective part or Applied Learning courses.
 At Secondary 4, Business, Accounting and Financial Studies teachers may collaborate with the co-ordinators of Applied Learning courses to organise induction activities to support students in making informed decisions about their study options.
-For example, a sharing session with students who are studying business-related Applied Learning courses or guest lectures by Applied Learning course providers might complement students' knowledge in studying business at senior secondary level.
+For example, a sharing session with students who are studying business-related Applied Learning course might complement students' knowledge in studying business at senior secondary level.

-Elective Subjects lanning/Activities Junjects Secondary 4 Exploring different inclinations Elective BAFS (Compulsory Part) Elective Subject Y (e.g. ICT, DAT) making informed decisions about furth studies options Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 BAFS (Elective Part) + other elective subject(s) Option 2 BAFS (Elective Part) + Business related Applied Learning course(s) Option 3 Business related Applied Learning course (s) + other elective subject(s) ICT = Information Accounting and Fir and Communication Applied Technolog n Technology Visual Arts organisation, oriticism - can other subjects bservation skills be applied to s, and skills for a and strengthen s ature, Liberal St ements, principles of art appreciation and students' learning in udies, Design and (Arts Education) The study of Visual Arts together variety Technology or Applied Learning confundamental base preparing student industries, such as fashion design, image design, visual communication web-page, television, theatre and film g contributes to the students for devestign, product destication, advertising the building up of a lopment in creative lign, interior design, and multimedia, Physical Education (Physical Education) Based on their interests and career aspirations, some students may opt for Physical Education -oriented Applied Learning courses in Secondary 5 and focus more on practical knowledge about sports coaching and management.
+Elective Subjects Examples of Planning/Activities for Implementing Applied Learning Secondary 4 Exploring different inclinations Elective Subject X (e.g. ICT, DAT) + (Compulsory Part) Elective Subject Y (e.g. ICT, DAT) A contractor , ∕ making informed decisions about furthe studies r Other options Secondary 5 and Secondary 6 Engaging in different areas of interest Option 1 BAFS (Elective Part) + other elective subject(s) Option 2 BAFS (Elective Part) + Business related Applied Learning course(s) Option 3 Business related Applied Learning course (s) + other elective subject(s) BAFS = Business, Accounting and Financial Studies ICT = Information and Communication Technology DAT = Design and Applied Technology Visual Arts Knowledge of and skills in art - such as visual elements, principles of organisation, observation skills, and skills for art appreciation and criticism - can be applied to and strengthen students' learning in other subjects such as Literature, Liberal Studies, Design and Applied Technology and Applied Learning.
+(Arts Education) The study of Visual Arts together with Music, Design and Applied Technology or Applied Learning contributes to the building up of a fundamental base preparing students for development in creative industries, such as fashion design, product design, interior design, image design, visual communication, advertising, and multimedia, web-page, television, theatre and film production.
+Physical Education (Physical Education) Based on their interests and career aspirations, some students may opt for Physical Education -oriented Applied Learning courses in Secondary 5 and focus more on practical knowledge about sports coaching and management.
 It may be necessary for schools to organise their Physical Education Elective curriculum in such a way that their students acquire knowledge of fundamental topics at Secondary 4 and subsequently switch to Physical Education -oriented Applied Learning subjects at Secondary 5.
 Teachers may consider selecting related topics from different parts to offer a tailor-made programme to support such a transition.

-Examples of Useful Combinations of Applied Learning and Other Elective Subjects
+Examples of Combinations of Applied Learning and Other Senior Secondary Subjects for Enhancing Learning